tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 Full Label began making fanzines, inspired by this same documentary.
 A common sensibility — modest melodies, DIY principles, emotional directness, genuine indifference to commercial music — spread through Guangzhou, Shenzhen, Xiamen, and beyond.
 The phrase "C86" began circulating through the scene like a secret handshake.

 On the 20th anniversary of Sarah Records' dissolution, in August 2015, Boring Productions and Full Label jointly released a tribute compilation, *Our Secret World*.
 Boring Productions pressed the CD; Full Label handled the cassette.
-The tracklist included figures from across the southern scene: 车头灯 Headlights' Hover, Chinese Football's 徐波 XuBo, and others who had become essential to what was quietly becoming visible as a regional movement.
+The tracklist included figures from across the southern scene: Golden Cage's Hover, Chinese Football's 徐波 Xubo, and others who had become essential to what was quietly becoming visible as a regional movement.

 The Sarah Records founder, in Bristol, later sent Boring Productions a personal message of gratitude.
 This reportedly moved several people to tears — which feels entirely appropriate.